sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 1) cDNA fasta file

-This file has been provided in the google drive folder
+This file has been provided in the google drive folder and should have been uploaded to your Galaxy history.

 - [https://drive.google.com/drive/folders/1RSuvl9shAw12Bj77uYSUdWtkZ5ST5EWi?usp=sharing](https://drive.google.com/drive/folders/1RSuvl9shAw12Bj77uYSUdWtkZ5ST5EWi?usp=sharing)